 Full grain leather vs genuine leather

 Majority of men must love leather because of its beautiful natural look, the durability and high class it bears.
 Leather is varied in types and can be faked easily nowadays.
 Therefore, having good knowledge about types of leather will help you identify and choose the best leather goods for yourself.
 In the market currently, there are two definitions of leather that may confuse you a lot which are full grain leather vs genuine leather.
-So what is full grain leather?
-What is genuine leather?
+So What is full grain leather? and What is genuine leather ?
 Let’s learn about the difference between these two types of leather.

 What is genuine leather?

 Genuine leather is a confusing name for many people.
 Genuine leather is understood as leather that is made partly or completely with natural animal hide.

 Genuine leather if comprehended literally indicates real leather.
 The term is to emphasize the material that is real, not made of plastic or rexine or other man-made materials.
 However, nowadays, people refer genuine leather to a misleading term to make you buy products.
 For some leather aficionado, they will say that the genuine leather is normally not good quality leather.
 They are just to deceive people’s mind when it comes to choosing leather.
 This kind of leather never states where the leather comes from.